MetaMask/metamask-docs/snaps/concepts/design-guidelines.md

 ## Introducing your snap

 Use conversational language when explaining the snap.
 If you need to use a technical term, briefly define it so everyone can understand.
 Avoid jargon whenever possible, and keep your words short and simple.
-Introduce your snap in the context of your application to make it clear what the user gets if they install.
+Introduce your snap in the context of your application to make it clear what the user gets if they install it.

 ![Introducing your snap's features via a modal](../assets/install-modal.png)